Revitalization or gentrification?

 The downtown YMCA and MacDonald Lofts are two spaces the community can no longer access.
 Tkachuk estimates 200 housing opportunities were lost as a result of those facilities closing their doors.

 MacDonald Lofts stands next to the community centre.
 It used to house a lot of the people who spent their time at the centre, but it was bought by the Katz Group in 2016.

 The building still stands, and it fits in with the outdated but chic architecture found a few blocks south of the arena.
 Red bricks line the front of the building, and the words “MacDonald’s Consolidated” are painted on the side – white handwriting on a green background.

 Kafara and Tkachuk say the inside of the building wasn’t nearly as nice, but it was home for several people who hadn’t had one in years.

-Tkachuk says the sense of familiarity and safety community members felt in the area vanished with the arrival of the cranes and construction workers, and a lot of it has to do with the loss of spaces like MacDonald Lofts.
+However, the sense of familiarity and safety that community members felt in the area vanished with the arrival of the cranes and construction workers, Tkachuk says.
+A lot of it has to do with the loss of spaces like MacDonald Lofts.

-He says more resources need to be made available to vulnerable populations to compensate for what they’ve lost.
+More resources need to be made available to vulnerable populations to compensate for what they’ve lost, he adds.

 “You can’t just take from one community without replacing what you’ve taken.”

 One form of compensation could be an expansion of community services beyond the downtown core.
 After all, marginalized people are citizens of Edmonton, not just the inner city, McKeen says.